Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Preliminaries

 \subsection{Theoretical Analysis of Stable MRL}

-Considering that modeling molecular relationships solely from the data perspective easily leads to instability in the model, we introduce the Induced Fit theory in chemistry to identify key factors affecting the stability of MRL at the theoretical analysis stage.
+Since modeling molecular relationships solely from the data perspective often leads to instability in the model, we introduce the Induced Fit theory in chemistry to identify key factors affecting the stability of MRL during theoretical analysis.